 Joey Lico is an independent Curator and Director of Programming at The Cultivist.
 Lico began her career at the New York Foundation for the Arts and later served at the Director level for Independent Curators International (ICI).
 At both ICI and NYFA she managed and expanded curatorial and development projects with both emerging and established artists across all disciplines of art.
-Lico graduated summa cum laude from Fordham University; received her MA from NYU’s Gallatin School; and her PhD in Art History from The University of Amsterdam.
+Lico graduated summa cum laude from Fordham University and later studied at NYU’s Gallatin School.
 She serves as Co-chair for the Executive Committee for The Whitney Museum Contemporaries and as an Advisory Committee member for NYFA.
 In addition to her museum affiliations, she is working with The White House as an advisor on their ACT/ART Committee, bringing contemporary art back into the forefront of public policy.

 Ofri Cnaani is an artist based in Brooklyn.
 In 2015 she presented a live video installation at the Metropolitan Museum of Art, as well as a newly commissioned piece for Inhotim Institute, Brazil and the Israel Museum in Jerusalem.
 Cnaani’s solo exhibitions and performances include: The Metropolitan Museum of Art, NYC; PS1/MoMA, NYC; BMW Guggenheim Lab, NYC; The Fisher Museum of Art, L.A.; Twister, Network of Lombardy Contemporary Art Museums, Italy; Haifa Museum of Art, Israel; and the Herzlyia Museum of Art, Israel.